-LeBron James is a Hall of Fame player and is great.
-He’s just not Michael Jordan great in the clutch and in the Finals.
+LeBron James is a Hall of Fame player and is excellent.
+He’s not just Michael Jordan great in the clutch and the Finals.

 The truth is, they are very different players, asked to do very different things.
 While this is mainly an article directed at people who don’t like Michael Jordan or think too much of LeBron James, both are great players.